davidmball/ratslam_matlab/README.md

 ** Introduction **

 The RatSLAM system performs vision based SLAM using a computational model of the rodent hippocampus.
 RatSLAM is capable of performing real-time on-line SLAM in indoor and outdoor environments.
+The MATLAB implementation is intended to demonstrate how RatSLAM works and allow you to test your own datasets.
+Unlike our C version, the code is unoptimised and will slow down linerly as more visual templates and expereiences are learnt.

 We are very interested in hearing about your experiences using the RatSLAM system.